TheBazeman/A-OK-AM43-Blinds-Drive/README.md

 This python3 script only provides an Open and Close command.
 That's what I have debugged on Bluetooth and is enough for me (now).
 If somebody can provide me with the byte array for other percentages than 0% or 100% I encourage them to deliver it to me.

+To run BTLE scanning which is done with this script, you need elevated rights.
+So when it fails, look at that.

+I have created a service for it with the following: sudo tee -a /lib/systemd/system/AOK-AM43.service <<_EOF_ [Unit]
+Description = AOK-AM43 Web service
+After = network-online.target
+Wants = network-online.target

+[Service]
+User = root
+Group = root
+Type = simple
+ExecStart = /usr/bin/python3 /A-OK_AM43_Blind_Drive/AOK-AM43.py
+Restart = on-failure
+RestartSec = 30

+[Install]
+WantedBy = multi-user.target
+_EOF_

+systemctl enable AOK-AM43.service
+systemctl daemon-reload
+service AOK-AM43 status

+To Do list:
+- get the battery level
+- retrieve the percentage of the current postition for the blinds
+- Give percentage instead of open/close

 The byte string to look for is:

 [Service UUID: (0xfe50)]